hansunggim/astro_montage/README.md

   (5) pdf_generating_figure.py

-  This script generates a PDF file including multiple combined figures on the same page.
+  This script generates a PDF file that includes multiple combined figures on the same page.
 The number of IDs included on the same page is set by "number_figures_per_page" in the main_config.yaml

   (6) clear_files.py